zyi10/Improved-ERC404-Integrated-ERC5169-TokenScript/README.md

 [TokenScript Papers](https://github.com/SmartTokenLabs/papers/releases)
 # Contributing
+We welcome contributions of all kinds, from feature requests and bug reports to code contributions.
 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.